Menu

 📍 ninh binh

-Trang An is Vietnam's only UNESCO World Heritage Site recognised for both natural and cultural values - a labyrinth of karst mountains, jade-green rivers, ancient caves, and centuries-old temples navigated entirely by wooden rowboat.
+Trang An is Vietnam's only UNESCO dual World Heritage Site (natural and cultural, 2014) - a labyrinth of karst peaks, jade rivers, and ancient caves navigated by wooden rowboat.
+Known as 'Ha Long Bay on land' and a filming location for Kong: Skull Island (2017).

 Trung Trang Cave